shipwright-io/website/content/en/blog/posts/2022-10-25-shipwright-beta.md

 for the cloud.
 Shipwright can, and should, rise up to meet these demands.

-We also decided that Shipwright will continue to run on on cloud-native infrastructure, powered by [Kubernetes](https://kubernetes.io) and [Tekton](https://tekton.dev).
+We also decided that Shipwright will continue to run on cloud-native infrastructure, powered by [Kubernetes](https://kubernetes.io) and [Tekton](https://tekton.dev).
-We can go further, though, and plug Shipwright into the vast cloud-native ecosystem, through integrations with [cdEvents](https://cdevents.dev), [ArgoCD](https://argo-cd.readthedocs.io/en/stable/), and more.
+We can go further, though, and plug Shipwright into the vast cloud-native ecosystem, through integrations with [CDEvents](https://cdevents.dev), [ArgoCD](https://argo-cd.readthedocs.io/en/stable/), and more.
 Shipwright is just getting started in this effort through the [Triggers](https://github.com/shipwright-io/triggers) and